 The Government of Canada is committed to ensuring the best value for Canadians throughout the project.
 It will also work to be as open and accountable as possible.

-Temporary homes for Parliament and Senate
+Temporary homes for Parliament

 Centre Block will close for renovations in 2018.
 The House of Commons will move to a new chamber in the West Block.
 The Senate Chamber will move to the Government Conference Centre, across from the Château Laurier.
 Both moves are expected to occur in 2018.